Energy Systems (ES) Division Best Paper Award

 and Best Student Paper Award

-This award recognizes student members whose paper and presentation in the Energy Systems Track at the IISE Annual Conference & Expo, both represent the highest level of excellence.
+Those awards recognize regular members and student members whose papers (and presentations) in the Energy Systems Track at the IISE Annual Conference & Expo, both represent the highest level of excellence.

 Eligibility

-• Must be a student member of IISE and the ES division.
+• Must be a member (for Energy Systems Track Best Paper) or a student member (for Energy Systems Best Student Paper Award) of IISE and the ES division.

 • Finalists will present their papers in the ES division town hall meeting.